-this recipe started off as an attempt to replicate a chicken, corn, cojita, and avocado panini that i love to get from crema café in harvard square. somewhere near the intersection of laziness and not liking chicken *that* much, we ended up with two versions of this sandwich. and i would argue the lazy imposter is better than the original.
+this recipe started off as an attempt to replicate a chicken, corn, cotija, and avocado panini that i love to get from crema café in harvard square. somewhere near the intersection of laziness and not liking chicken *that* much, we ended up with two versions of this sandwich. and i would argue the lazy imposter is better than the original.

-the first time i tried reproducing this panini, i used the ingredients that i knew crema café included, since they list several of them on their menu. a quick bit of research confirmed that cojita cheese doesn’t really melt, though, and the sandwich at crema clearly has some melty goodness going on.
+the first time i tried reproducing this panini, i used the ingredients that i knew crema café included, since they list several of them on their menu. a quick bit of research confirmed that cotija cheese doesn’t really melt, though, and the sandwich at crema clearly has some melty goodness going on.

-to address this, i tried mixing some monterey jack cheese in with the corn and cojita, since monterey jack is mild and melts well. version 1.0 of the sandwiches was, you know, fine, but certainly not as good as crema’s version and not worth my time or yours.
+to address this, i tried mixing some monterey jack cheese in with the corn and cotija, since monterey jack is mild and melts well. version 1.0 of the sandwiches was, you know, fine, but certainly not as good as crema’s version and not worth my time or yours.

 for version 1.2, i decided to try mixing a bit of sour cream into the cheese mixture to see if that would help recreate the gooey goodness i remember. i didn’t feel like cooking more chicken but i had some black beans in the fridge, so i used them as a protein stand-in. and LOVED this version. *this* was the delicious, melty goodness that i remember.